LeAnThuyen/MicroservicesLearning/README.md

 1. go to https://github.com/microsoftarchive/redis/releases to download redis and install
-2. turn on terminal and see first location (Example below is my terminal) C:\Users\ASUS> and after download redis successfully and it will be located in Program Files
+2. turn on terminal and see first location (Example below is my terminal) C:\Users\ASUS> and after download redis successfully, and it will be located in Program Files
 3. Copy all and paste it in your first location that found on in step 2
 4. turn on your terminal and type
 + redis-server : start redis
 + redis-cli : open redis cli
-+ ping : check redis if it response PONG that is Oke
++ ping : check redis if its response PONG that is Oke
 + set {yourkey} {value} : set key values in redis
 + get {yourkey} : get values of your key that you already set
 + incr {yourkey}: increase value of key